MicrosoftDocs/windows-dev-docs/hub/powertoys/workspaces.md

 > [!NOTE]
 > There is a known issue where apps that launch as admin are unable to be repositioned to the desired layout.
 The team is actively working on a fix for an upcoming release.

+## Opening new windows vs. repositioning existing windows

+Different apps may behave differently on launch if there is already an existing instance of the application open on the desktop - some apps will reposition the existing instance, whereas others may launch a new instance by default.
+For tailoring to user preference, the recommendation is to handle launch behaviour via available CLI arguments.

+For example, VS Code will launch a new window by default, but should a user prefer to move the existing window, the `--reuse-window` CLI argument can be added to VS Code's CLI arguments.

+> [!NOTE]
+> Some apps are "single-instance" applications, meaning that there may only be one active instance of the app open at a time.
+One example of this is the Windows Settings app.
+These apps, if already active, will be repositioned by default, and new instances cannot be launched.

 ## Frequently Asked Questions

 **Why do app windows launch and then jump to the positions I saved them in?**